crs4/health-gateway/docs/architecture.rst

 -----------
-A person who wants to allow a data flow to a Destination enters in the Destination user interface, selects the data Profiles and starts the process to authorize the Destination to receive her/his clinical data.
+A person who wants to allow a data flow to a Destination enters in the Destination user interface, selects the data Profiles and starts the process to authorize the Destination to receive their clinical data.
-The Destination inserts a Flow Request (about the Profile requested) in the Health Gateway Frontend, which redirects the user to the Identity Provider, to perform the authentication, and then to the Consent Manager.
-The Consent Manager shows the Consents corresponding to the Profile initially chosen and the user selects the set of authorizations she/he wants to confirm and the list of data Sources.
-The Consent Manager activates the Channels and redirects the person’s User Agent to the Destination via Health Gateway Frontend.
-Asynchronously, the Health Gateway Frontend sends a request to the Health Gateway Backend to open Connectors in the Source Endpoints.
+The Destination inserts a Flow Request (about the Profile requested) in the Health Gateway Frontend, which redirects the user to the Identity Provider, to perform the authentication.
+After that, the HGW instantiates the Channels (one per known Source Endpoint), creates the corresponding Consents into to the Consent Manager and redirects the user to the Consent Manager The Consent Manager shows the Consents corresponding to the Profile initially chosen and the user selects the set of authorizations they want to confirm and the list of data Sources.
+The Consent Manager activates the Consents and informs the Health Gateway Frontend which activates the Channels and redirects the person’s User Agent to the Destination.
+Meanwhile the Health Gateway Frontend sends a request to the Health Gateway Backend to open Connectors in the Source Endpoints.
 Before opening a Connector, the Source Endpoint must query the Consent Manager in order to ensure that there is an active consent for the Connector’s associated Channel.
 If the Consent Manager confirms there is an active Consent associated to the Channel, the data flow can begin, according to the